-What Ecommerce platform is the best for me?
+What is the best eCommerce platform for my business?

 However, that free price comes with some costs.
 Customisation is difficult and although the software is Open Source–The code is freely available to edit–actually making those changes and getting the look, feel, and design you want can require some serious coding skills.
 You’ll still need to sort out hosting yourself as well as do website maintenance on your own.

 - Free to use at its most basic level without plugins and extensions.